quantumlib/Cirq/docs/dev/triage.md

 * provide visibility for project and release status

-## Automation: Triage party, CirqBot and Github Actions
+## Automation: Triage party and Github Actions

-CirqBot is a [Cirq community developed automation](https://github.com/quantumlib/Cirq/blob/master/dev_tools/auto_merge.py) for automerging PRs.
-We would extend its functionality to cater for some of the workflows mentioned here, for example marking issues stale automatically and close them after a certain time.

 [Triage Party](https://github.com/google/triage-party) is a stateless web app to optimize issue and PR triage for large open-source projects using the GitHub API.